-When analysing and designing (new) arrangements, we draw especially on sociology and on political sciences.
-Being social scientific in nature, the research program contains many projects that are conducted on a multidisciplinary basis, making use of the high quality technical and natural science expertise available in the Environmental Policy Group.
+When analyzing and designing (new) arrangements, we draw especially on sociology and on political sciences.
+Being social scientific in nature, the research program contains many projects that are conducted on a multidisciplinary basis, making use of the high quality technical and natural science expertise available in the WUR-environment of the Environmental Policy Group.

-The thesis track Environmental Policy of the programme Urban Environmental Management looks for answers to the following questions:
+The research program looks for answers on the following questions:

-- What are the basic characteristics of environmental science and urban technology and what can be concluded with respect to their roles in bringing about transitions towards more sustainable cities and patterns of production and consumption?
+- What are the basic characteristics of environmental science and technology and what can be concluded with respect to their roles in bringing about transitions towards more sustainable use of natural resources or more sustainable patterns of production and consumption?

-- In what ways can environmental guidelines for urban production and consumption become institutionalised in the (international) policy networks?
+- In what ways can environmental guidelines for nature conservation and production and consumption become institutionalized in the (international) policy networks?